kontent-ai/integration-example-recombee/README.md

   ![recombee-keys](docs/recombee-settings.png)

-3. ### Create a new Webhook in Kontent to Sync your data with Recombee The next step is [creating a new webhook in Kentico Kontent](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks#a-create-a-webhook).
+3. ### Create a new Webhook in Kontent to Sync your data with Recombee The next step is [creating a new webhook in Kontent](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks#a-create-a-webhook).

     Fill out the following into the webhook's **URL address** field: